odrevet/matrix-to-graph/README.md

 Matrix are created using the calculator's internal `Data/Matrix Editor` application.

 Open this application via the main APP menu, then in the dialog menu select `new`, then under type select `matrix`.
-Under the variable field, enter `m` as the name of the matrix.
+Under the variable field, enter the name of the new matrix, for example `m`.

 Note that the matrix must be square (same number of rows and cols).
 In row and Col dimension enter `4` in each field.